Left Arrow

 The resources needed

 Apps with a large number of screens, complex navigation and inter-relatedness might require a bigger team or more time to complete.
+See all you need to know about selecting your ideal app developer.

 Testing and optimisation